libp2p/js-libp2p/src/record-manager/README.md

 Considering that a node can discover other peers' addresses from a variety of sources, Libp2p Peerstore should be able to differentiate the addresses that were obtained through a signed peer record.
 Once all these pieces are in place, we will also need a way to prioritize addresses based on their authenticity, that is, the dialer can prioritize self-certified addresses over addresses from an unknown origin.

-When a libp2p node receives a new signed peer record, the `seq` number of the record must be compared with potentially stored records, so that we do not override correct data,
+When a libp2p node receives a new signed peer record, the `seq` number of the record must be compared with potentially stored records, so that we do not override correct data.

 ### Notes: